DarkRX1/DarkRX1/README.md

 ## About Me

-I'm **DarkRX**, a cybersecurity student and developer interested in understanding how systems behave beneath the surface.
+I'm **DarkRX**, a cybersecurity student and developer interested in understanding how systems actually work beneath the surface.

-Most of my time goes into **security, networking, Linux, systems programming, and building tools** that force me to learn things properly instead of only reading about them.

-I like taking ideas from theory, building them, testing them against real systems, finding where my assumptions were wrong, and improving from there.
+Most of my time goes into **cybersecurity, networking, Linux, systems programming, and security tooling**.
+I learn best by taking ideas from theory, building them, testing them against real systems, and figuring out where my assumptions were wrong.

+I don't want to only know how to use tools.
+I want to understand what happens underneath them — the protocols, code, operating systems, networks, and engineering decisions that make everything work.

-I'm still learning — and I intend to keep it that way.
+I'm still learning, experimenting, and building.

+That's exactly where I want to be.

 <br>